How to Make a Tarragon Cream Sauce with Tomatoes

 Instructions

 - Heat up a saucepan or saute pan large enough to hold all the tomatoes over medium heat.
-When hot, add 2 tablespoons of the butter and let it melt.
+When hot, add two tablespoons of the butter and let it melt.

-- Add the shallot and cook for a couple of minutes and then add the garlic.
-Stir and cook for another minute or two until the garlic becomes fragrant but do not let it burn.
+- Add the shallot, cook for a few minutes, and then add the garlic.
+Stir and cook for another minute or two until the garlic becomes fragrant, but do not let it burn.

-- Add the tomatoes, season with a little salt and pepper, stir and cook until the tomatoes start to soften.
-This can take anywhere from 5 to 10 minutes depending on you stove.
-If they break down more than you expect, don't fear, they will still be great in the sauce.
+- Add the tomatoes, season with salt and pepper, stir, and cook until the tomatoes start to soften.
+This can take anywhere from 5 to 10 minutes, depending on your stove.
+If they break down more than you expect, don't fear; they will still be great in the sauce.

 - Add the remaining 2 tablespoons of butter to the pan with the creme fraiche and the chopped tarragon leaves.
 Stir to combine and cook for a minute or two.